North Coast Water Board Program Priorities

 Overview and Purpose

 There are approximately 1,000 acres under rotating production of lily bulbs in the Smith River Plain, with about 250 acres of active cultivation per annual cycle, currently farmed by three commercial operators.
 Lily bulb farming activities pose unique threats to water quality in the Smith River Plain, including but not limited to pesticide exposures, as evidenced by the results of surface water sampling by North Coast Water Board staff between 2013-2017 and 2021-2024.
 To address these threats, the North Coast Water Board Executive Officer approved the Smith River Plain Water Quality Management Plan in November 2021.
-The Plan was developed by North Coast Water Board staff working collaboratively with the Smith River Plain Watershed Stewardship Team, which consists of agency and government partners, local agricultural support staff, restoration groups, and lily bulb growers.
-The purpose of the Plan is to guide the voluntary implementation of best management practices by growers to protect beneficial uses in the Smith River Plain within an adaptive management framework.
-While Plan implementation proceeds, North Coast Water Board staff are working to develop general waste discharge requirements for lily bulb farming activities (a.k.a.
-Lily Bulb Order) to be brought to the North Coast Water Board for adoption in Fall 2026.
+The purpose of the Plan was to guide the voluntary implementation of best management practices by growers to protect beneficial uses in the Smith River Plain while a regulatory order to replace the voluntary framework (a.k.a. the Lily Bulb Order) was developed by staff.

 - Continue to engage in formal consultations with Tribes who wish to discuss the potential impacts of the North Coast Water Board’s upcoming consideration of the Lily Bulb Order.